tmobile/magentaA11y/_checklist-native/alert-dialog.md

 ## iOS

 ### Name
-- Programmatic name describes the purpose of the control.
+- Programmatic name describes the purpose of the alert.
+- For alerts and modals, the programmatic name is the title of the alert/modal.
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.